Wondering which are the most popular dog breeds in the world? This list of the 50 most popular dog breeds is one of the most comprehensive out there.

 15. Cavalier King Charles Spaniel

-Highly sociable this breed dotes on its human family.
+Highly sociable and one of the more popular dog breeds, this breed dotes on its human family.
 He is both intelligent and very playful and is accepting of strangers and other dogs.

 - The breed originates from the United Kingdom